appium/appium-remote-debugger/README.md

 constant at the top of the file.
 Then run `npm run build:atoms`, test and create a pull request with the resulting changed atoms directory.

+Note that to build the atoms it is required that you have the `bazel` tool installed.
+Selenium will also require that it be installed at a particular version relative to the version of Selenium that has been checked out by our build script.
+It is most convenient simply to install [`bazelisk`](https://github.com/bazelbuild/bazelisk) and have it available on your PATH.

 One caveat is that there are some changes that are needed for Appium, that are not yet in the Selenium codebase.
 See the [atoms notes](./atoms-notes.md) for details.